testmonitor/laravel-vue-i18n-generator/README.md

 ## Installation

-To install the client you need to require the package using composer:
+Start by installing the package using composer:

 	$ composer require testmonitor/laravel-vue-i18n-generator